ibm-cloud-docs/account/iam-accessgroup_rules.md

    For more information, see the argument reference details in the [Terraform documentation](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_access_group_dynamic_rule) page.

-   For production deployments, consider using the [IAM Access Groups module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-access-group), which provides opinionated, production-ready configurations for access groups and dynamic rules.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+   For production deployments, consider using the [IAM Access Groups module](https://registry.terraform.io/modules/terraform-ibm-modules/iam-access-group/ibm/latest){: external}, which provides opinionated, production-ready configurations for access groups and dynamic rules.
+Refer [here](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim) to know more about Terraform IBM Modules.
    {: tip}

 1. After you finish building your configuration file, initialize the Terraform CLI.
 For more information, see [Initializing Working Directories](https://developer.hashicorp.com/terraform/cli/init){: external}.